 Beilke Family Farm

-Head to Salem for this u-pick apple orchard established in 1950.
-They offer 15 varieties of apples, so check their blog or sign up for email updates to know when your favorite is ripe.
+Head to Salem for Beilke Family Farm, a u-pick apple orchard established in 1950.
+They offer 18 varieties of apples along with other produce, so check their blog or sign up for email updates to know when your favorite is ripe.
+Their orchard features dwarf trees, perfect for children to reach.
 Salem

 Oregon Heritage Farms

-PLEASE NOTE: This is NOT a u-pick farm.
+PLEASE NOTE: Oregon Heritage Farms is NOT a u-pick farm.
 This fourth generation farm has over 200 acres of apples, animals to visit, and a well-stocked farm store.
-You may bring your dog on leash, but not into the orchard or farm store.
-All apples are sold in the farm store, and the public is not allowed in the orchards.
+Unfortunately, you can’t walk through the orchards.
 That said, we include this farm on the list because people love their farm store goodies, including fresh caramel apples, apple slushies, cider donuts and more.
 Stock up on fresh apples and enjoy a farm visit.
+Well-behaved dogs allowed on leash.
 Hillsboro

 Scroll to Top